 Round 3: Chain 1. *Single crochet, 2 single crochet in next stitch.
 Repeat from *.
-Join with slip stitch.
+Join with a slip stitch.
 (18 stitches)

 Round 4: Chain 1. *Single crochet, single crochet, 2 single crochet in next stitch.
 Repeat from *.
-Join with slip stitch.
+Join with a slip stitch.
 (24 stitches)